Solving second-order conic systems with variable precision: Finite precision analysis

 if (P) is strictly feasible and by the same expression without the $|\log\gamma|$ term if (D) is. \end{theorem}

 \begin{remark} In the numerical analysis literature, fixed precision is used more commonly than variable precision.
 We note here that from our variable precision analysis we can obtain a fixed precision one.
 Indeed, assume the precision $u$ is fixed.
 Then our algorithm could run until the point at which it should get a precision finer than $u$.
 If it found the answer before this point it could return it (and this answer would be guaranteed to be correct).
 If not, it could halt and return a failure message.
 Furthermore, the only reason for $u$ to be insufficient is that $C(A)$ is too large.
 Solving the bound for $u$ in Theorem~\ref{main_th} we obtain a lower bound $C_u$ for $C(A)$.
 Thus, the failure message could be something like {\em ``The condition of the data is larger than $C_u$.
-To solve the problem I need more precision.''} \end{remark}
+To solve the problem I need more precision.''} \ch{We note that although the statement of Theorem~\ref{main_th} depends on the condition number $C(A)$, Algorithm FP described below does not require any information on $C(A)$ as input.
+The only required input are the matrix $A$ and a constant $\gamma \in (0,1)$.} \end{remark}

 We are now ready to describe our primal-dual algorithm.
-This is essentially a extension of Algorithm IP from Section~\ref{s:ipm} with some additional features.
+This is essentially an extension of Algorithm IP from Section~\ref{s:ipm} with some additional features.
 One of these features is the stopping criteria and the other one is the presence of finite precision and the adjustment of this precision as the algorithm progresses.
 To ensure the correctness of the algorithm, the precision will be set to

 at each iteration.
 Here $\bfc$ is a universal constant.